blue-sky-r/controllino-he-tools/mrtg/README.md

 ### Requirements

-All mrtg probes are shell scripts:
+All mrtg probes are shell scripts using:

 * bash - script parameters and flow handling